nattisam/BallBreakerGame/README.md

 Ball Breaker Game
-This repository contains an implementation of the classic Ball Breaker game using OpenGL, along with a demonstration of its usage.
+This repository contains an implementation of the classic Ball Breaker game using OpenGL in a single main.cpp file.

 Overview
 The Ball Breaker Game, also known as Brick Breaker or Breakout, is a classic arcade game where the player controls a paddle to bounce a ball and break bricks displayed on the screen.
 This implementation provides functionalities for controlling the paddle, bouncing the ball, breaking bricks, and tracking the player's score.